 As humans live longer, the likelihood of illness and disease will increase.
 This shift will result in more and more prescriptions being administered.
 The pharmaceutical industry must anticipate issues with adherence early in the development stage, and engage stakeholders to properly assess and create solutions that will be conducive to patient compliance.
 The outcome is healthier patients, enhanced patient satisfaction, and improved bottom lines for pharmaceutical companies.

-By Neha Suri, Senior Director Life Sciences, Karl Varkey, Analyst, Health + Life Sciences Practice for Fuld + Company
+Neha Suri is Senior Director of Life Sciences; Karl Varkey is an Analyst of Health + Life Sciences Practice for Fuld + Company .

 - Gloria NE, Sylvie P. Optimizing Adherence to Pharmaceutical Care Plans.
 J Am Pharm Assoc.
 40(4):475-485, 2000.

 - Murray A. Avoidable Costs in U.S. Healthcare.
 IMS Institute for Healthcare Informatics.
 June 2013.